Keep Visitors Coming Back to Your Website With These 5 Tips

 Do you wish to increase traffic to your website?

 This is easier said than done.
 After all, every other business is present online.
-According to Statista, currently, there are 1.76 billion websites online.
-Internet Live Statistics claims that at least 200 million of these websites are active.
+According to Internet Live Stats, currently, there are 1.99 billion websites online.
+Internet Live Statistics claims that less than 200 million are active.

 This means that within every industry, there is a high probability that a significant chunk of the businesses operating in the sector is online.